freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-ending-string-patterns.english.md

 ## Description
 <section id='description'>
-In the last challenge, you learned to use the <code>caret</code> character to search for patterns at the beginning of strings.
+In the last challenge, you learned to use the caret character to search for patterns at the beginning of strings.
 There is also a way to search for patterns at the end of strings.
-You can search the end of strings using the <code>dollar sign</code> character <code>$</code> at the end of the regex.
+You can search the end of strings using the dollar sign character <code>$</code> at the end of the regex.

 ```js
 let theEnding = "This is a never ending story";